 Once the Ottomans decisively eliminated any possible threat from the Safavids at the Battle of Chaldiran in 1514, they turned their attention to the Mamluks, who controlled Syria and Egypt.
 Not coincidentally, the Mamluks were at the same time preparing for a war with the Ottomans.
 The two empires were direct competitors when it came to east-west trade, since the Mamluks controlled the Indian Ocean-Red Sea route while the Ottomans were the western terminus of the overland Silk Road from China.
 So it seemed likely they would come to blows at some point.

 We should say a few words about the Mamluks.
-This was a dynasty of slave soldiers (mamluk literally means “something that is owned” in Arabic) who revolted against the last vestiges of the Ayyubid Dynasty in Egypt in 1250 and ruled until 1517 (that’s kind of a spoiler for anybody wondering how this battle is going to turn out).
-The Mamluks legitimized their rule in part through their control of Mecca and Medina and (after Baghdad was sacked by the Mongols in 1258) by virtue of the fact that Cairo became the new seat of the Abbasid “caliph.”
-I put “caliph” in quotes because (as far as we can tell) as a practical matter very few people outside of the Mamluk ruling elite ever seriously recognized the legitimacy of the Cairo caliphs.
+They were a class of slave soldiers (mamluk literally means “something that is owned” in Arabic) who revolted against the last vestiges of the Ayyubid Dynasty in Egypt in 1250 and ruled until 1517 (that’s a spoiler for anybody wondering how this battle is going to turn out).
+The Mamluks legitimized their rule in part through their control of Mecca and Medina and by virtue of the fact that Cairo became the new seat of the Abbasid “caliph” after the Mongols sacked Baghdad in 1258.
+I put “caliph” in quotes because (as far as we can tell) as a practical matter very few people outside of the Mamluks themselves ever seriously recognized the legitimacy of the Cairo Abbasids.

-Sometimes you’ll hear the Mamluks referred to as a “dynasty,” but that’s not exactly true.
-Blood descendants (called awlad al-nas, or “children of the people”) of Mamluk sultans couldn’t be Mamluks, because they were never slaves and never went through that process.
-Sultans would frequently try to leave the throne to their sons.
+Sometimes you’ll hear the Mamluk rulers referred to as a “dynasty,” but that’s not exactly true.
+Blood descendants of mamluks (called awlad al-nas, or “children of the people”) couldn’t be Mamluks, because they were born free.
+Sultans would frequently try to leave the throne to their sons, to be sure.
 But the Mamluk system was based on a kind of clique framework, where individual mamluks became part of a cohort (usually based on when they were enslaved and/or where they’d come from back home) and those cohorts would jockey, often quite violently, for supremacy.
-The cohort that came out on top of the fighting in a succession situation could put its leading member on the throne This meant that many successions were accompanied by some kind of low-level civil war.
-It also meant that the sons of previous sultans, who didn’t go through the Mamluk system and usually didn’t really have a cohort to support them, generally didn’t survive very long on the throne.
-There were exceptions, like Sultan al-Nasir Muhammad, who held the throne three times for a total of about 42 years between 1293 and 1341, and was the son of a previous sultan.
-But as a rule heritability wasn’t a big deal in Mamluk politics.
+The cohort that came out on top in a succession struggle could put its leader on the throne This meant that many successions were accompanied by some kind of low-level civil war.
+It also meant that the sons of previous sultans, who didn’t really have strong cohort support, generally didn’t survive very long on the throne.
+There were exceptions.
+Indeed the longest-reigned Mamluk ruler, Sultan al-Nasir Muhammad, ruled about 42 years between 1293 and 1341 and was the son of a previous sultan.
+But as a rule, heritability wasn’t a big deal in Mamluk politics.